mpaldridge/mpaldridge.github.io/_posts/2012-02-15-collins-romney-dog.md

 **Gail Collins** is a journalist who writes an op-ed column for the _New York Times_.

 Gail Collins likes to mention the fact that Mitt Romney once drove to Canada with the family dog strapped to the roof of the car.
-In fact, she has mentioned this fact over 100 times in the *Times*.
+In fact, she has mentioned this story over 100 times in the *Times*.

 In case you don't know the story, Collins lays out the details in her first mention of the Romney/dog story, back in August 2007: